richellaod/Programming-Scripting-Project-2018/README.md

 # Next Steps

-After ensuring that I had all resourse needed to be able to complete the project it was time to upload the Iris Data set.
-I had dowlnoaded this from the UCI website as stated above as a CSV file.
-To do this I folloed instructions which were given in an article written by Dr. Jason Brownlee [3] however an error stating "NameError:name'pandas' is not defined.
+After ensuring that I had all resourses needed to be able to complete the project, it was time to upload the Iris Data set.
+I had downloaded this from the UCI website as stated above as a CSV file.
+To do this I followed instructions which were given in an article written by Dr. Jason Brownlee [3], however an error stating "NameError:name'pandas' is not defined kept appearing on Visual Studio Code.
 This was preventing me from uploading the data set.
 I then went onto the stack overflow website which gives indepth answers as to why code might not be working and from this I found out that maybe the correct version of Pandas may not have imported correctly on system [4].
 I tried to import again and then used to following code to upload the data set:

 ![Image for Script for Importing the Data Set](https://github.com/richellaod/Images-for-Project-2018/blob/master/import%20data%20set.JPG)